-The country is predicting maximum 1,800 people a year would apply for the Digital Nomad visa.
+The country is predicting a maximum of 1,800 people a year would apply for the Digital Nomad Visa.

 It goes to show that governments are truly starting to realise that Digital Nomads have the potential to bring in significant added value to a country by consuming goods and services and thereby having a positive impact on local businesses.

 Needless to say that I am excited about this announcement and I am more excited to see whether any other countries will follow Estonia’s lead in opening up their economy to remote workers and design specifically visas for them.